Golf Tutorials

 Focus on two key areas:

 • Proper Hydration: Even mild dehydration can impair your coordination and cognitive function.
-It starts subtly, but the impact grows as the round progresses.
-Make it a habit to drink water on literally every tee box.
-Not Gatorade, not soda - water.
+It starts subtly but grows as the round progresses.
+Make it a habit to drink water on every tee box.
 If you feel thirsty, you're already behind.

 Manage Your Expectations